coder/docs/admin/devurls.md

 ```

 If you're using the default ingress controller, specifying a value for
-`devurls.host` automatically adds a rule that routes Dev URL requests to the
+`devurls.host` automatically adds a rule that routes dev URL requests to the
 user's environment:

 ```yaml